kosukeimai/dynCluster/README.md

     * module load openmpi/gcc/1.6.3/64
     * module load boost/1.53.0

-# There are two ways to use the code, i.e. use it as CPP program, or create R functions via Rcpp.
+# There are two ways to use the code, i.e. use it as a CPP program, or create R functions via Rcpp.

 * To compile the CPP exectutable ZTM, at the UNIX/LINUX prompt: